Regulatory Affairs - Sciences

 Courses

 Applications for this full-time program must be submitted on Ontario Colleges.
-If you are interested in the part-time delivery of the program, please refer to the part-time program page for course by course registration.
+If you are interested in the part-time delivery of the program, please refer to the part-time program page for course-by-course registration.
 The courses take place entirely online and do not require you to come to campus.
 Without a set class time you can complete your assignments when it’s most convenient for you while following the course deadlines.

 OnlineDistance Education